NFL Players DeAndre Baker and Quinton Dunbar Wanted in Florida on Armed Robbery Charges

 Arrest warrants stemming from an armed robbery investigation have been issued for NFL cornerbacks DeAndre Baker and Quinton Dunbar in Miramar, Florida, the city’s police department announced Thursday.

-In the warrant, which has been posted online, police accuse Baker and Dunbar of robbing four unnamed individual of money and a watch during a party held at a residence in the south Florida city at late Wednesday night.
-Police say an argument broke out over a gambling session two days prior in which Baker and Dunbar lost around $70,000 dollars.
-As the argument escalated, both men brandished semi automatic firearms and Baker specifically threatened at least one person with his gun, police say.
+In the warrant, which has been posted online, police accuse Baker and Dunbar of robbing four unnamed individuals of money and a watch during a party held at a residence in the south Florida city late Wednesday night.
+Police say an argument broke out over a gambling session two days prior in which Baker and Dunbar lost around $70,000.
+As the argument escalated, both men brandished semiautomatic firearms and Baker specifically threatened at least one person with his gun, police say.

-The waarrant also includes accounts from witnesses who say they did not see Baker with a weapon.
-The Giants organization did not immediately respond to a request for comment from TheWrap, but in a statement provided to ESPN, a representative said “We are aware of the situation.
+The warrant also includes accounts from witnesses who say they did not see Baker with a weapon.
+The Giants organization did not immediately respond to a request for comment from TheWrap, but in a statement provided to ESPN, a representative said, “We are aware of the situation.
 We have been in contact with DeAndre.
 We have no further comment at this time.”

 In a statement also provided to ESPN, a Seahawks representative said the organization is “aware of the situation involving Quinton Dunbar and still gathering information.
 We will defer all further comment to league investigators and local authorities.”
 The team did not immediately respond to a request for comment from TheWrap.